sharlagelfand/sharlagelfand/content/authors/admin/_index.md

 title: Sharla Gelfand
 ---

-I am a freelance R and Shiny Developer and statistician.
+I am a freelance R and Shiny developer and a statistician.
 My work specializes in developing tools that enable easier access to data and replacing manual, repetitive work with repeatable, reproducible, and future-proof processes.
 I'm also an active open-source contributor and community member.